gadmm/RFCs/rfcs/interop.md

 reserve 512GB up-front at some point, and now reserves more progressively.

-Go further uses virtual addressing tricks to support _derived
+Go further uses virtual addressing tricks to support interior
-pointers_: pointers to the inside of a block (https://blog.golang.org/ismmkeynote).
+pointers: pointers to the inside of a block (https://blog.golang.org/ismmkeynote).
 The bitpattern is used to encode the size of the block and thus where it starts.
 (This technique would have an obvious use in complement to the unboxing proposal for